Danilo1301/GTASA_libModPolicia/README_EN.md

 * To stop in foot: aim to someone and press horn button
 * To stop from a vehicle: press the 'imaginary button' 2 + horn button ([example](https://imgur.com/gallery/Ua4WzpE))
 * To open the radio menu: press the cellphone widget ([example](https://imgur.com/gallery/radio-ofyko9e))
-* Press the 'imaginary buttons' 2 e 8 ([example](https://imgur.com/gallery/WNUf5Ye)) for 0.5s to open the test menu (you need to enable in the settings.ini)

 <h1>Tutorials</h1>

-* Installing the police mod: https://youtu.be/U-JmGorku38
+* Installing the police mod: https://youtu.be/GLMgw8ekCT0
 * Installing GTA SA 2.00 with original data: https://youtu.be/wT4N_NAYFOI
 * Installing the textures of the mod: https://youtu.be/ghzIKrxtvx4
 * Installing the radio and the textures: https://youtu.be/3RkYI10-icU